A Witch's Life in Mongol: Reception

+By August 2026, the manga had over one million copies in circulation.
 Yuka Furukawa of Da Vinci praised the setting and characters, particularly the villains, which Furukawa felt were realistic.
-Kazushi Shimada of Real Sound praised the story, particularly recommending it to fans of Hitoshi Iwaaki's Historie and Uoto's Orb: On the Movements of the Earth.
+Kazushi Shimada of Real Sound praised the story, particularly recommending it to fans of Hitoshi Iwaaki's Historié and Uoto's Orb: On the Movements of the Earth.

 The series was nominated for the 16th Manga Taishō in 2023.
 It was also nominated for the 17th Manga Taishō in 2024.
 In the 2023 edition of the Kono Manga ga Sugoi! guidebook's list of the top manga for female readers, the series ranked first.
 In the 2024 edition's list, the series ranked 11th.
 It was nominated at the Japan Society and Anime NYC's second American Manga Awards for Best New Manga in 2025.
+It won the grand prize in the Comic Division at the 55th Japan Cartoonists Association Awards in 2026.